 ROE Visual Celebrates Milestone of the Film-Centric Black Pearl 2

-100,000 pcs sold in Virtual Production Applications
+100,000 pcs Sold in Virtual Production Applications

 Shenzhen, China (September 2022) – ROE Visual is excited to announce the news of over 100,000 panels of their Black Pearl 2 series in Virtual Production use around the world.
 This figure represents a major milestone for the team and marks the undisputed market position of ROE Visual in this market segment.
 The latest model in the series, the BP2V2, is world-renowned for its on-screen performance, quickly solidifying it as “The Gold Standard in Virtual Production.”

 Ever since virtual production technology came of age, ROE Visual has played an instrumental role as an LED partner for its development.
 The BP2 and BP2V2 LED panels were at the core of this global revolution.
 In addition to using the series on-set, the Black Pearl 2 line has been used for theatre, live events, broadcasting, XR showcases, touring, and art installations due to its high-quality performance.

+Watch the video for celebration: https://youtu.be/WpkM4Am5ybU

 Worldwide Application of BP2V2